 If they didn't live with a partner the DWP will need information about other family members.
 However, there are some instances when they should ignore a family member's benefit status.
-This includes if they were estranged from the person who has died (the relationship had broken down) or if they are under 18.
-The other categories and more guidance can be found in the DWP notes at:
+This includes if they were estranged from the deceased (the relationship had broken down) or if they are under 18.
+The other categories and more guidance can be found in the DWP notes at www.gov.uk/government/publications/funeral-payment-claim-form

-www.gov.uk/government/publications/funeral-payment-claim-form

-However, any 'immediate family members' (i.e. parent or adult child of the person who has died) who don't fall into one of the above categories must also be on a qualifying benefit, no matter who applies.
-So must any 'close relatives' (e.g. adult brothers and sisters, including half and step) who were at least as close to the person who has died as the person applying.
+However, any 'immediate family members' (i.e. parent or adult child of the deceased) who don't fall into one of the above categories must also be on a qualifying benefit, no matter who applies.
+So must any 'close relatives' (e.g. adult brothers and sisters, including half and step) who were at least as close to the deceased as the person applying.